 Deployment

 One common claim about microservices is that they can be developed, deployed, and scaled independently.
 A more accurate way to put it is that they must be developed, deployed, and scaled independently.
-This is not a benefit, but a requirement that introduces unnecessary complexity and overhead.
+In many real-world scenarios, this “benefit” is a requirement that introduces unnecessary complexity and overhead.
 Before adopting microservices, you could scale the system as a whole; now, you must inspect every container to determine if any require additional resources.
 The entire system has become larger and more resource-intensive.
-Not only do you need to consider the runtime requirements of each container, but also the fact that we typically allocate more resources than each service needs.
-This is necessary for a monolith but becomes excessively wasteful with hundreds of microservices.
+Not only do you need to consider the runtime requirements of each container, but you also typically allocate more resources than each service needs.
+This practice, necessary for a monolith, becomes excessively wasteful with hundreds of microservices.

 Now compare the ease of shipping: is it harder to ship a modular monolith or hundreds of interconnected services?
-The answer is clear.
+The answer is probably clear.
+The distributed nature of microservices introduces a higher degree of complexity than monolithic deployments.
 The very definition of microservices is to be independently deployable.
-Even if deploying each service is as easy as deploying a monolith, there are still N of them in a system with a microservices architecture.
+Modern tools and practices have significantly simplified the process, but even if deploying each service is as easy as deploying a monolith, there are still N services in a system with a microservices architecture.
+This translates to increased management overhead, a demand for new tooling, and an additional learning curve.

 Understanding the Codebase